 So if the game was tied at this point, both teams would then prepare to continue playing after a short break of a few minutes.
 The players would already be aware that overtime would need to be played in this situation.

-When overtime, or extra time, is used in soccer, it lasts for a total of 30 minutes.
-These 30 minutes are split into two 15 minute periods with a one minute break between the two.
+Overtime, or extra time, in soccer, lasts for a total of 30 minutes.
+This extra 30 minutes of playing time is split into two 15 minute periods with a one-minute break between the two halves.

 Deciding whether the game will follow the format of option 1 or option 2 above will depend on the structure of the competition the specific game is being played in.